 Other Animal Welfare Projects that FOMAW Helps

-If you would like to help any of the following organizations, you can donate to FOMAW and indicate in the memo field “Please use for the _______ program.”
-We will make every effort to honor your wishes in directing your donation to the organization or activity that you request, within IRS guidelines.
+If you would like to help any of the following organizations, you can donate to FOMAW and indicate in the memo field “Please use for the ___(xyz)____ program.”
+We will make every effort to honor your wishes by directing your donation to that organization or activity, within IRS guidelines.

 A Manzanillo couple converted two small homes into animal shelters.
 They rescue animals from the street, treat their diseases and injuries, sterilize, provide safety, food and shelter and then adopt the healed animals to loving forever homes.